 A member of the National Academy of Engineering, Dr. Daniel was frequently called upon for his civil engineering expertise.
 He led a panel for the American Society of Civil Engineers from 2005 to 2008 that analyzed the performance of New Orleans' levees during Hurricane Katrina.
 Dr. Daniel was also appointed by the National Academy of Engineering and the National Research Council in 2010 to a committee that investigated the Deepwater Horizon explosion and oil spill in the Gulf of Mexico.

-8. U. T. System Board of Regents: Recognition of Nobel Prize recipient, Dr. James P. Allison, and ratification of designation as Regental Professor [Regents' Rules and Regulations, Rule 31001, Section 2.3(a)] and allocation of funds
+8. U. T. System: Recognition of Nobel Prize recipient, Dr. James P. Allison, and ratification of designation as Regental Professor [Regents' Rules and Regulations, Rule 31001, Section 2.3(a)] and allocation of funds

-On October 1, 2018, Dr. James P. Allison, Chair of Immunology and Executive Director of the Immunotherapy Platform at U. T. M. D. Anderson Cancer Center, was awarded the Nobel Prize in Physiology or Medicine.
-In recognition of this prestigious achievement, the Chancellor, the Executive Vice Chancellor for Health Affairs, and President Pisters recommend that the U. T. System Board of Regents ratify award to Dr. Allison of the title of Regental Professor.
+On October 1, 2018, Dr. James P. Allison, Chair of Immunology and Executive Director of the Immunotherapy Platform at The University of Texas M. D. Anderson Cancer Center, was awarded the Nobel Prize in Physiology or Medicine.
+Following introduction by President Pisters, Dr. Allison made a presentation titled "Immune Checkpoint Blockade in Cancer Therapy," which is on file in the Office of the Board of Regents.
+Dr. Allison received a standing ovation.